Jolanrensen/docProcessorGradlePlugin/README.md

             ArgDocProcessorKt.ARG_DOC_PROCESSOR, // The @set and @get / $ processor
             CommentDocProcessorKt.COMMENT_DOC_PROCESSOR, // The @comment processor
-            SampleDocProcessorKt.SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor RemoveEscapeCharsProcessorKt.REMOVE_ESCAPE_CHARS_PROCESSOR, // The processor that removes escape characters
+            SampleDocProcessorKt.SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor ExportAsHtmlDocProcessorKt.EXPORT_AS_HTML_DOC_PROCESSOR, // The @exportAsHtmlStart and @exportAsHtmlEnd tags for @ExportAsHtml
+            RemoveEscapeCharsProcessorKt.REMOVE_ESCAPE_CHARS_PROCESSOR, // The processor that removes escape characters

             "com.example.plugin.ExampleDocProcessor", // A custom processor if you have one, see below